seznam/ima/docs/cli/ima.config.js.md

 The application will now only execute the modern version of the client bundle (`client.es`), meaning that the it will only work on the latest versions of modern browsers.

-This can be usefull if you're building an app, where you are able to set constrains for the supported browsers (e.g. internal admin page).
+This can be useful if you're building an app, where you are able to set constrains for the supported browsers (e.g. internal admin page).

 :::